hajarAB/marketing-kpi-analysis-sql/README.md

      width="900"/>

 <p>
-🎯 The dashboard is designed for <b>business users and operations managers</b>.
+🎯 The dashboard was designed for <b>business users and operations managers</b>.
 </p>